Make sure that you add both the

 We recommend using a

 client preset that has a recommended configuration for the client applications.
-You can follow one of the following guides:
+It's included in the

 If your stack is not listed above, please refer to our plugins directory.